Multi-Target Updates

 ### When to Use Partials

-Use partial tags when:
+Use partials when:

 - Elements don't have `id` attributes